doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

       - hotfix/*
 ```

-Means that we are going to create a temporary environment only when the branches with prefixes `major` and `hotfix` are
+This means that we are going to create a temporary environment only when the branches with prefixes `major` and `hotfix` are
 pushed.

 ```